DOI-USGS/asc-public-docs/docs/concepts/camera-geometry-and-projections/proj-projections.md

     and ocentric latitudes.
 Not all projections have been tested but both are expected to be equivalent.
     ISIS will still report the semi-minor radii but it will not be used when computing the ocentric latitude.

-    Below are two images, one projected with an ISIS Projection the othe with PROJ.
+    Below are two images, one projected with an ISIS Projection the other with PROJ.
 Both used 3396190 meters for the semi major radii, and planetocentric latitudes.

     <div class="grid cards" markdown>